An evaluation of major life issues that challenge God’s existence.

 3.1 Would the world look fake?

-If I did design such a world where accidents, ill health and adverse environmental conditions were absent, how could I expect it to look natural?
-Would it all look fake?
-Yes, laws of cause and effect must be in this world to make it appear real to us.
-We would all concede that ‘reality’ must look real, by virtue of its title.
+If I did design such a world where accidents, ill health and threatening natural conditions were absent, how could I expect it all to look real?
+Yes, laws of cause and effect must be in this world to make it appear that way.
+We would all accept that ‘reality’ must look real, by virtue of its title.

-Life, as we know it, would be so visibly different that we would have to acknowledge a considerable ‘force’ existing beneath reality.
-In fact, God’s existence would become blatantly clear to us all.
+Life, as we know it, would be so visibly different.
+In fact, we would have to acknowledge a considerable ‘force’ existing beneath reality.
+In fact, God’s existence would become so very clear to us all.
 As explained in the article, “Why is God invisible?” that does not sit well with his actual needs.

 Surely then, above all else within my plan for humankind’s habitat, nature would have to be seen as running its own course rather than the case as described above.
-If this is true, then its unfortunate impact on our health and the environment in which we live will remain inevitable.
+If this is true, then its unfortunate impact on our health and the environment in which we live will have to remain with us.

 3.2 Dangers of overruling nature

-As a twenty first century human being, I also understand that many natural disasters are by-products of the underlying conditions needed on this planet to support complex life forms, such as ourselves.
-To take them away would give us less than the ideal planet that we require.
+As a twenty first century human being, I also understand that many ‘natural disasters’ are by-products of the underlying conditions needed on this planet to support complex life forms, such as ourselves.
+To take them away would give us less than the ideal planet that we need.

 An expansion of this line of reasoning is included in the article, “Life, the universe and everything” (under Heading 4).
-As an example, the Earth’s molten centre, and plate tectonics (moving continents), are essential elements in the amalgam of dynamic conditions required by our living planet.
-Unfortunately, unavoidable side effects of these elements are earthquakes and tsunamis.
+As an example, the Earth’s molten centre, and plate tectonics (moving continents), are essential elements in the mix of conditions actually required by our living planet.
+Unfortunately, unavoidable side effects of these elements are earthquakes and tsunamis as examples.